Flores-JassoLab/ExtendAlign/README.md

 ExtendAlign
 ===========
-ExtendAlign is a tool, implemented with Nextflow, that combines the strength of a multi-hit local alignment, and also the refinement provided by a query-based end-to-end alignment in reporting accurately the number of m/mm for short queries.
+ExtendAlign is a tool, implemented with Nextflow, that combines the strength of a multi-hit local alignment, and also the refinement provided by a query-based end-to-end alignment in reporting accurately the number of matches and mismatches.

 ---